Protect your Android from threats

 Do ad blockers prevent viruses?

 Many ad blockers prevent viruses and other malware by blocking malvertising — infected ads — from loading on your computer.
 But they can’t do anything about other entry points for malware, such as infected links and email attachments, malicious URLs, phishing, pharming, or Wi-Fi sniffing.
-For comprehensive protection, you’ll need strong antivirus software such as Avast Free Antivirus.
+For comprehensive protection, you’ll need strong antivirus software such as Avast One.